 Calculated Values (see Section 17 )

-Section 18, DFDL Expression Language covers the XPath-like expression language that is embedded in DFDL and is used for computing the values of many properties dynamically, as well as for calculated value elements, and assertion checking.
+Section 18, DFDL Expression Language covers the XPath-derived expression language that is embedded in DFDL and is used for computing the values of many properties dynamically, as well as for calculated value elements, and assertion checking.

 Section 19, DFDL Regular Expressions, covers the regular expression language used when parsing to isolate elements within the data stream, as well as to check assertions.

-The remaining sections and appendicies supply additional details of particular importance to implementors of DFDL, or they provide detail and reference material and are referenced from other parts of the specification.
+The remaining sections and appendices supply additional details of particular importance to implementors of DFDL, or they provide detail and reference material and are referenced from other parts of the specification.

 Notational and Definitional Conventions

-Examples of DFDL schemas provided herin are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties that would be needed for a complete functional DFDL schema.
+Examples of DFDL schemas provided herein are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties that would be needed for a complete functional DFDL schema.

 Glossary and Terminology